serialcomma/blog/_posts/2020-02-10-company-formation.md

 People starting an online business in the US have many choices for the location and type of company to form.
 I won't say too much because everyone's situation is different and I don't want anyone to think this is a recipe,[^1] but here was my thought process when I formed Serial Comma LLC.

-[^1]: Or legal advice.
+[^1]: Or legal or tax advice.
 This post is for general information only and does not constitute legal or tax advice.
 If you need legal or tax advice, please contact a qualified lawyer or tax advisor.

 ## Entity Type